-If you’re searching for more than one kind of job title, or are looking for opportunities across a few different sectors, then you can set up an alert for each one individually.
-You can do this at the same time by simply adding a comma between each keyword (marketing, IT, designer).
+If you’re searching for more than one kind of job title, or are looking for opportunities across a few different sectors, then you can set up an alert for each one individually by clicking on the Create New Alert button.

-This way you can set as many alerts as you like quickly different roles.
-Click on save, and you will see each individual alert listed under Your Job Alerts.
+This way you can set as many alerts as you like quickly in different roles.

 Setting Up Alerts with Multiple Keywords